mateo-ls/god-and-math-timeline/README.md

 * [git](https://git-scm.com/downloads)
   * Used for downloading the project from GitHub
+  * While you do not _need_ to understand git to contribute, it might be helpful.
+You can check out [this](https://try.github.io/) link to learn more.
 * [Node](https://nodejs.org/en/download/)
   * Used for building the project so you can see it
 * [Atom](https://atom.io/)